-The University of Sussex is looking for highly talented and creative students to apply for a PhD award in Experimental Particle Physics in the United Kingdom.
+The University of Sussex is looking for highly talented and creative students to apply for a PhD scholarship in Experimental Particle Physics in the United Kingdom.

 User Review( votes)

 Why study at the University of Sussex?
 At this university, the participants will get a variety of discipline and good academic facilities.
 It will provide an exceptional student experience along with the help of funding.

 - University: University of Sussex